Halime Hatun (Diriliş: Ertuğrul): Accolades

 Bilgiç has won two awards for her role as Halime Hatun, the Social Awareness Awards, in the category Best TV Series Actress, and the Anatolia Media Awards in the category TV Series Actress of the Year, both in 2016.
 In 2017, she was also nominated for the Turkey Youth Awards in the category Best TV Actress.

 In other media

-Ertugrul Bey's wife was portrayed as Halime sultan in the Turkish television series Kuruluş/Osmancık (1988), adapted from a novel by the same name.
+Ertugrul Bey's wife was portrayed as Hayme Ana in the Turkish television series Kuruluş/Osmancık (1988), adapted from a novel by the same name.